top of page

 Virginia Tech Animal Cancer Care and Research Center

 What is it?
 Histotripsy treatment is a non-surgical, non-radiation, non-thermal focused ultrasound treatment to kill soft tissue sarcomas affecting pet dogs.
 This technology has also been used in human patients with liver tumors.
 Histotripsy focuses microsecond-long soundwaves through the skin onto a precise target area of the tumor.
-This causes air bubbles in the tumor tissue to expand and collapse, mechanically disintegrating the surrounding tumor tissue.
-Research studies in rodents, pet dogs, and humans have shown that the liquified tissue stimulates the immune system to recognize cancer in other parts of the body.

 Data: None yet